 - Alien: The Xenomorphs have what's called a "DNA Reflex," which is apparently why they end up looking similar to their host species.
 This is further elaborated on in novels and guides, such as The Weyland-Yutani Report.
 The Chestburster functions much like a cancer, being built from the body's own cells and integrating 10-15% of its DNA in order to prevent an immune response.
 This causes the Xenomorph to develop similar physical traits, possibly mental ones as well, such as a specific gait or physical features.
 The reverse is also true; the host has some of the Xenomorph's genetic material integrated into its body during the Chestburster's incubation.
 This is why Ripley's clone in Alien: Resurrection is a Half-Human Hybrid.

-- In Evolution, when Ira examines the microbes from an asteroid that fell to Earth, he finds that they have DNA with ten base pairs.
+- Evolution: When Ira examines the microbes from an asteroid that fell to Earth, he finds that they have DNA with ten base pairs.

-- In The Fifth Element, Leeloo's DNA is briefly shown containing numerous helices compacted together.
+- The Fifth Element: Leeloo's DNA is briefly shown containing numerous helices compacted together.
 A scientist also comments that she has 200,000 "memo groups" compared with the 40 of humans,note which is pure technobabble.
 These are supposed to be signs of Leeloo being a genetically engineered perfect being.

-- The Half-Human Hybrid Sil from Species is the product of human gametes matched with engineered gametes received from extraterrestrial transmissions.
+- Species: The Half-Human Hybrid Sil is the product of human gametes matched with engineered gametes received from extraterrestrial transmissions.
 Sil grows from zygote to prepubescent girl in one day, then escapes from the lab and goes running around loose in society.

 - Greg Egan addresses this at times: